Story Analysis of ‘Girl’ by Jamaica Kincaid

 Unlike fiction stories, there is no beginning, middle, or end in this short story.
 It doesn’t follow any structure or rhyme rules of poetry.
 But that’s irrelevant because the author has a tight grip on the message.

-It’s a straightforward and relatable story, especially for women in the lesser developed parts of the world.
-Whichever strata of Indian society you hail from, the chances are that as an Indian woman, you would have been conditioned similarly to the ‘Girl’ in the story.
-There’s no denying that misogyny exists in the developed countries as well.
-But like corruption, it is veiled, unlike their lesser developed counterparts, where misogyny stares straight in your face.
+It’s a straightforward and relatable story, especially for women in the less developed parts of the world.
+Whichever strata of Indian society you hail from, the chances are that, as an Indian woman, you’d have been conditioned similarly to the ‘Girl’ in the story.
+There’s no denying that misogyny exists in developed countries as well.
+But like corruption, it’s veiled, unlike their lesser developed counterparts, where misogyny stares straight in your face.

 The story is a lengthy ‘do and don’ts’ list for the girl child.
 It unravels the anxieties of a mother of her girl’s growing body and sexuality.
 She instructs her daughter on the art of being a domestic goddess to gain acceptance and respect in society.

-Those words are enough to instill fear among young girls and slutshame women who explore their sexuality like men.
-A girl’s virginity ought to be guarded at all costs lest she brings shame upon the family and sets a bad example in society.
-A man’s sexuality, on the other hand, is unquestioned and permitted as per the societal norms.
-A lot of focus is placed on tradition and the conventional outlook on gender.
-There is also a lot of emphasis on the concept of purity and virginity, where the mother goes to the bizarre extent of instructing her daughter to clean herself daily, even if it means in her own spit.
+A lot of focus is placed on tradition and the conventional outlook on gender—the concept of purity and virginity, where the mother goes to the bizarre extent of instructing her daughter to clean herself daily, even if it means in her own spit.

-In many ways, the mother is an agent of patriarchy as she thrusts upon her daughter the black and white idea of a woman – the good woman who deserves respect and the slut who deserves shame.
+Here, the mother is an agent of patriarchy as she thrusts upon her daughter the ‘black and white’ notion of a woman.
 Being a good woman is to embrace a life of domesticity and not be like men.
-The latter means staying within the four walls of the home, seeking permission for every decision, dressing modestly, limiting social interactions with men, and other inane restrictions.
+It means staying within the four walls of the home, seeking permission for every decision, dressing modestly, limiting social interactions with men, and other inane restrictions.

 In this story, Jamaica Kincaid shares her lived experiences as she faced discrimination in her own home.
 The story is still relevant in many parts of the world where the girl child is unwanted, and at best, tolerated if she falls in compliance to societal norms.